Bill Fitch

 William Charles Fitch (May 19, 1932 – February 2, 2022) was an American professional basketball coach in the National Basketball Association (NBA).
 He developed multiple teams into playoff contenders and won an NBA championship with the Boston Celtics in 1981.
 Before entering the professional ranks, he coached college basketball at the University of Minnesota, Bowling Green State University, the University of North Dakota, and his alma mater, Coe College.
 Fitch's teams twice qualified for the NCAA tournament.
 He won the Chuck Daly Lifetime Achievement Award in 2013, and was elected to the Naismith Memorial Basketball Hall of Fame in 2019.
-Christopher Gerhman portrayed him in Winning Time.

 Early life

 William Charles Fitch was born on May 19, 1932, in Davenport, Iowa.
 He attended Wilson in Cedar Rapids, Iowa, where he excelled in basketball.

 College career

 Fitch attended Coe College from 1950 to 1954.

 Coaching career

 Creighton (1956–1958)

 Fitch was an assistant coach at Creighton from 1956 to 1958.